FineUploader/fine-uploader/readme.md

 If you limited file types and max size, you will probably want to change the default alert and messages as you see fit, this is possible using showMessage callback and messages option.
 This also makes localization much easier.
-Look into options in qq.FileUploader for default values.
+Look into qq.FileUploader for default values.

 #### Sending additional params ####